21 days ago - technology-and-innovation

 Bitcoin: What differences do the indicators show between 2021 and 2025?

-In the same way I did with Ethereum, I will analyze the data of several indicators to see structurally what differences Bitcoin had between its historical highs of 2021 and 2025.
+In the same way I did with Ethereum, I will analyze the data from various indicators to structurally see what differences Bitcoin had between its all-time highs of 2021 and 2025.

-First, I will share the general comparative table.
-Then I will explain with didactic conclusions what these data represent:
+First, I share the general comparative chart.
+Then I will explain with educational conclusions what these data represent:

-Clarification: In all on-chain graphs, the white line is the price of Bitcoin.
+Clarification: In all the on-chain charts, the white line is the price of Bitcoin.

 • Investment funds

-Conclusion: These differences between 2021 and 2025 demonstrate how during the intervening years Bitcoin began its phase of institutional adoption, driven by its arrival on Wall Street in 2024 and by the pro-crypto regulatory agenda in the United States that just started this year.
+Conclusion: These differences, between 2021 and 2025, demonstrate how during the intervening years Bitcoin began its stage of institutional adoption driven by its arrival in Wall Street in 2024 and by the pro-crypto regulatory agenda of the United States that just started this year.

-Green area = amount of BTC bought by investment funds:
+Green area = amount of BTC purchased by investment funds:

 Green area = institutional trading volume (USD):